-We show how GEF stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Containers/Packaging industry.
+We show how GEF stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Metal Can Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Greif is a global leader in industrial packaging products and services and is pursuing its vision: In industrial packaging, be the best performing customer service company in the world.
 The Company produces steel, plastic and fibre drums, intermediate bulk containers, reconditioned containers, flexible products, containerboard, uncoated recycled paperboard, coated recycled paperboard, tubes and cores and a diverse mix of specialty products.
 The Company also manufactures packaging accessories and provides filling, packaging and other services for a wide range of industries.
 In addition, Greif manages timber properties in the southeastern United States.
 The Company is strategically positioned in over 40 countries to serve global as well as regional customers.